LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 #### Static validation of the genesis block

 The genesis block has to go through initial static checks to ensure that the serialized object follows the general structure of a block.
 Also, certain properties of the block header are checked at this stage.
 All of these checks are stateless since the state of the blockchain is yet to be initialized.
-The key differences as compared to [the validation for the rest of the blocks][BlockLIPvalidation] in a blockchain are that there is no specific size limit for the genesis block object and that the genesis block should not contain any transaction.
+The key differences as compared to [the validation for the rest of the blocks][research:update-block-schema#validation] in a blockchain are that there is no specific size limit for the genesis block object and that the genesis block should not contain any transaction.

 #### Genesis state Initialization